 The winds changed direction as the final order was signed and Muslims under the leadership of Quaid-e-Muhammad Ali Jinnah walked towards their newly born home, Pakistan on 14th August 1947.
-However, forwarding to 74 years ahead, while many sleep safely in their homes the voice of blowing trumpet awakens them just as a shower of fireworks lit the night sky because ‘oh it’s independence day!’
+However, forwarding to today, while many sleep safely in their homes the voice of blowing trumpet awakens them just as a shower of fireworks lit the night sky because ‘oh it’s independence day!’
 The question is, is that really how the day of independence should be celebrated?
 Perhaps, its time to reflect on that!

-74 years of independence – Pakistan a ‘free state’?
+Is Pakistan a ‘free state’?

 Now to don’t get us wrong there isn’t anything wrong with celebrating and enjoying freedom.
 However, it is sad to see how this nation remembers patriotism for only one day, one night perhaps a few hours, and then would go back to being what they were on 13th August.

 It is ironic to see the way we might expel so many emotions but just for the sake of what?
 The sacrifices made by the heroes who worked day and night to allow us to have the free state that we have today or for a mere selfie that we will forget within the next 24 hours.
 As years pass it seems that the actual meaning of Independence has lost all meaning.